Fantasy (film)

-Fantasy is a 2025 Slovenian-Macedonian drama film written and directed by Kukla (a.k.a.
+Fantasy is a 2025 drama film written and directed by Kukla (a.k.a.
 Katarina Rešek) in her feature debut.
-The film starring Sarah Al Saleh, Alina Juhart and Mina Milovanović as three friends, explores the complexities of gender, desire, and self-discovery on meeting a transgender woman Fantasy.
+It stars Sarah Al Saleh, Alina Juhart, and Mina Milovanović as three friends, and explores the complexities of gender, desire, and self-discovery on meeting a transgender woman Fantasy.
 It is based on the same theme and characters as Kukla's 2020 short film Sisters.